FFEVER/one_byte_end_to_end/README.md

 $ docker-compose up
 ```

 Go to `http://localhost:8000/admin` and the website is ready to use.
-Use a username of `admin0` and password `adminadmin` in order to sign in.
+Use a username of `admin0` and password `adminadmin` to sign in.

 # Python and Django Version